How Pool Vacuums Work: Complete Troubleshooting Guide

 Diagnosing Your Pool Vacuum Issues

-First, let's diagnose what type of pool vacuum you have and identify any performance issues.
+Consider this a warning sign — a pool vacuum that's losing suction or moving erratically is the first stage of complete filtration system failure.
 Understanding how your specific vacuum works is crucial for proper maintenance and troubleshooting.
 Pool vacuums operate on three different principles, and each has unique operational characteristics and common failure points.

 How Suction-Side Pool Vacuums Work